Blayney title

 As well as the ancestors and descendants of the Blayney Barons and the New Zealand Blayneys, I have records on the Blaneys, the US descendants of Cadwallader Blayney (and his origin), Australian Blayneys, Canadian Blayneys, the descendants of Thomas & Anna Blayney and a number of other branches.
 These are all incomplete and I welcome any input that might provide more information, particularly linking living Blayney groups to ancestors in Wales or Irelend.

 Another famous Blayney, Dr Benjamin Blayney (1728-1801), Hebrew Scholar, produced the 1769 Oxford "Blayney" revision of the King James Bible, said to be the purest and most accurate to date.
-I have however ascertained that he descend from the Radnorshire-Evesham Blayneys, rather than from Evan Blayney (see Benjamin).
-Bruce Metzger describes the Blayney version as "the most careful and comprehensive revision" that came to be known as the "Authorized Version".
-Blayney's 1769 revision produced the text that is used by most publishers of the KJV today.
+I have however ascertained that he descended from the Radnorshire-Evesham Blayneys, rather than from Evan Blayney (see Benjamin).
+Bruce Metzger describes the Blayney version as "the most careful and comprehensive revision" that came to be known as the "Authorized Version" Blayney's 1769 revision produced the text that is used by most publishers of the KJV today.
 (This is explained in Bruce Metzger's article on "Translations" in The Oxford Companion to the Bible, edited by Bruce M. Metzger and Michael D. Coogan, New York: Oxford University Press, 1993, page 759-760.)
-See [1] This 1769 update is the "Authorised Version" of the King James Bible of our time and use, and has remained the official Protestant "Canon" for 336 years.
+See [1] This 1769 update is the "Authorised Version" of the King James Bible of our time and use, and has remained the official Protestant "Canon" for over 240 years.
+It has been the source of all modern KJV Bibles and was adopted by the American Bible Society.

 Also see: [2] [3] [4] [5] [6].